--- sits this building.
+Right in the heart of Ocean Drive — smack dab in the middle of the Art Deco District — sits this building.
 With pastel flashes of color surrounding it, this 12-bedroom, 13-bathroom Mediterranean Revival home, in all its cream-colored glory is probably the most famous building on the strip.
 It’s certainly the most photographed.
 What is it?
 It’s Casa Casuarina, of course.

 I’m sad to announce that flashing my Gadling Press Pass did NOT grant me access to the interior.
 Sorry.
-But you can take a sneak peak at the home’s elegant appointments here
+But you can take a sneak peak at the home’s elegant appointments here.

 Previously: Weekend In Miami: The Art Deco District